anish9/Policy-Data-Augument/README.md

  - This repo has been created with more focus on to tackle data insufficiency problem, also easy to create a datset in seconds and experiment training (tensorflow, keras users friendly).
  - Even if you have 15 images using the power of replica you can manipulate your data exponentially in seconds with respect to the policies paper from google research, read it for clarity.
  - Contributions are appreciated
+ - check the train_data folder for more clarity when passing data folder.